jrb-s2c-github/fast_obfuscations/README.md

 # fast_obfuscations
-Collection of Java code optimised to contortion in the name of performance
+Collection of code optimised to contortion in the name of performance,but once solved you will have two problems :)